Diablo IV: How to Find All Shi Yugong Fish – Quest Walkthrough

 What matters before you start fishing

-• None of the six required fish are in Skovos.
-Shi Yugong gives the quest there, but the catches are spread across the wider world.
+• None of the six are in Skovos.
+Shi Yugong hands out the quest there, but every catch is spread across the wider world.

-The other thing to keep in mind is plain old RNG.
-These are rare quest catches, so several ordinary pulls in a row do not automatically mean you are at the wrong spot.
-If the region and water type are correct, stay put and keep casting for a few minutes before relocating.
+The other thing to expect is plain RNG.
+These are rare quest catches, so several ordinary pulls in a row do not mean you’re in the wrong spot.
+If you’re in the correct region, stay put and keep casting for a few minutes before relocating.

 Advertisement